Mastercard/available-merchant-offers-reference-app/README.md

 #### Go to your browser and type in *localhost:8080/* and work through the application

-#### Some insights from using the service
+#### Some insights while using the service
- *It returns a null pointer exception where no offers are found*
+  *Could not run this service on Sandbox as the service is not configured properly in Sandbox.
+Works from STAGE though, however STAGE is    not stable all the time*

- *Should return a more meaningful error code code or message Or even a empty list*
+  *It returns a null pointer exception where no offers are found, should return a more meaningful error code code or message Or even a empty list*

  *Offers API has Category Code as optional but looks to be a mandatory*